jbulow/below-the-top/README.md

 #### What is this?
 ``below-the-top'' is two pieces of code.
-The first piece is an engine for interpreting code in sexpression languages, commonly lisp.
+The first piece is an engine for interpreting code in sexpression languages, commonly lisps.
 The front end of the engine is a tokenizor (that is capable of handling read macros).
 On top of the tokenizor is the transformation machine.
 This machine takes a set of sexpressions and maps them into some result set (often another set of sexpressions).
 In this implementation you can see me use several different transformers which feed into one another: 'type, 'expand, 'eval.
 Take a look at transform(...),